root-project/root/documentation/users-guide/MathLibraries.md

 `TMath` also provides special functions like Bessel, Error functions, Gamma or similar plus statistical mathematical functions, including probability density functions, cumulative distribution and their inverse.

-The majority of the special functions and the statitical distributions are provided also as free functions in the `ROOT::Math` namespace.
+The majority of the special functions and the statistical distributions are provided also as free functions in the `ROOT::Math` namespace.
 See one of the next paragraph for the complete description of the functions provided in `ROOT::Math`.
 The user is encourage to use those versions of the algorithms rather than the ones in TMath.